Canop/bacon/README.md

 ## FAQ

+### Can I use it ?

+It's not ready !
+I've just started making it !

 ### What does it do ?

 It watches the content of your src directory and launches `cargo check` on changes.